Mt Bromo Photography Guide from a madman who spent a month shooting it!

 It’s not a problem to fly your drone, but the max height is 120m in Indonesia.
 Penalties are fierce.
 You are not allowed to fly over the crater of Mt Bromo.
 It’s easy enough to fly your drone from the town, it’s about 2km to fly to Mt Bromo, and you’re higher up.
 Try doing some drone panoramas!

 I hope you enjoyed this Mt Bromo Photography Guide.
 It’s a fantastic location and very worth the effort of visiting.
 Share your photos with me!
-And if you have any questions, send me an email at email@example.com or contact me through Facebook.
+And if you have any questions, feel free to send me an email at firstname.lastname@example.org or contact me through Facebook.

 Have a look at the full Bromo image serie at my portfolio.

 Follow my Travel Imagez Instagram account for awesome photos & videos!

 Like my Travel Imagez Facebook page to follow me on all my updates!